 Rheumatoid arthritis is a chronic arthritic condition of the joints.
 Like osteoarthritis, rheumatoid arthritis causes joint pain, swelling and stiffness.
 Yet, rheumatoid arthritis and osteoarthritis are very different conditions.
 While osteoarthritis is thought of as a disease of wear and tear, rheumatoid arthritis is an autoimmune disease.
 This means that instead of protecting the body, the immune system turns on its own body tissues.
 In the case of rheumatoid arthritis, the immune system attacks the joints.
 And most at risk are the small joints of the hands, feet and wrists.

 In developed countries such as the UK, around 1% of the population may have rheumatoid arthritis.
 It is a condition that tends to run in families, and it affects around three times as many women as men.

 Scientists searching for the cause of rheumatoid arthritis believe that bacteria play an important part.
-In particular, at least for rheumatoid arthritis, certain types of Proteus bacteria that can cause urinary tract infections have been implicated.
+In particular, at least for rheumatoid arthritis, studies implicate certain types of bacteria that cause urinary tract infections.

 We know that women are more at risk for urinary tract infections than men.
 The researchers suggest that this along with their findings also explains why more women than men suffer from rheumatoid arthritis.

 Interestingly, many herbs that were used traditionally for symptoms of urinary tract infections are also traditional remedies for arthritis or rheumatic conditions.
 Take juniper (Juniperus communis) for example, with a reputation for notable anti-inflammatory and anti-rheumatic effects, as well as antibacterial and antimicrobial activity.
-In fact, in studies Juniper has been found effective against Proteus mirabilis in vitro.
+In fact, in studies, Juniper has been found effective against Proteus mirabilis in vitro.
 This could perhaps explain why complementary and alternative medicine therapies are popular in people with rheumatoid arthritis worldwide.